vron7/death-rally-react/README.md

-Project built based on Udemy tutorial.
+Project built using `create-react-app` and based on Udemy tutorial.